 7005 Fiction Writing

 This workshop will focus on the craft of fiction through examination of student work, analysis of exemplary published works of fiction, and completion of exercises spotlighting characterization, plot, narrative voice, dialogue, and description.
 Students will be expected to share works in progress, provide constructive criticism to their fellow writers, generate new work in response to exercises and prompts, and complete reading assignments.
-Prior to coming to Bread Loaf students should read the following short stories from the required text: "Double Birthday" by Willa Cather, "Crazy Sunday" by F. Scott Fitzgerald, "Defender of the Faith" by Philip Roth, "Where Are You Going, Where Have You Been" by Joyce Carol Oates, "Where I'm Calling From" by Raymond Carver, and "Meneseteung" by Alice Munro.
-Additional works of short fiction, both from the required text and from resources to be provided by the instructor, will be assigned throughout the session.
+Prior to coming to Bread Loaf, students should read a selection of short stories that the instructor will provide via email.
+Additional readings will be provided throughout the session.

 7009 Multigenre Writing Workshop